Dynatrace-Dave-Mauney/Automation/README.md

 ## Snippets

-This subproject contains various code snippets and notes for quick reference:
+This subproject contains various code snippets and notes for quick reference.

 ## TokenManagement